 We then decided to make scales.
 After outlining the scale shape like pattern cut out the scales.
 Have a look first how you want to set up your scales on the dinosaur foot BEFORE starting to use glue.
 When happy with your set up add glue to the foot and start adding the scales.

 Discussion opportunity: What did dinosaurs look like?
 What did their skin look like?
 Did they have feathers, fur or scales?

 What is more protective; scales or tuff skin or feathers?!
 If you were a dinosaur what would you prefer to wear?

 The more realistic dinosaur feet we chose to paint directly.
 Don’t forget to let your decorated dinosaur feet dry!

 And this is what they have turned into and what they look like on our feet:

 Now you have made your very own Gigantosaurus Dinosaur Feet, it is time for a good stomp a round!!
 Roar!

 A big thank you to Tiny Pop for sponsoring this super fun project!
+Let’s dive into this adventurous series on Tiny Pop, by following in their footsteps – literally!
+Join me in making dinosaur feet to wear whilst you watch your new favourite dinosaur show, Gigantosaurus!
 I hope you have enjoyed it as much as we have.
 And have a Happy National Dinosaur Day!!